nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2015.md

 ### Download URL in JSON Export

-[NXP-18239](https://jira.nuxeo.com/browse/NXP-18239) introduces a fix regarding the prefix of the property of the URL of blobs as found in JSON output when querying&nbsp; `nuxeo/api/v1/id/myDocumentId`.
+[NXP-18239](https://jira.nuxeo.com/browse/NXP-18239) introduces a fix regarding the prefix of the property of the URL of blobs as found in JSON output when querying `nuxeo/api/v1/id/myDocumentId`.
 For example for a thumbnail it was ending with `/**thumbnail:thumb:thumbnail**/retrievedFile.png` now it has been fixed to `/**thumb:thumbnail**/retrievedFile.png`.
 You should upgrade your code if it was parsing that kind of URL.

 ## Hotfix 07